 Lifestyle changes that will help control your blood sugar and blood pressure include:

 Your doctor may prescribe medications to help control blood sugar and protect your kidneys, such as:

-To help reduce your chances of getting diabetic nephropathy, take the following steps:
+To help reduce your chances of diabetic nephropathy:

 American Diabetes Association